 In concert with those processes, we advise on the multitude of available regulatory exclusivities, including those pertaining to New Chemical Entities (NCEs), New Clinical Studies (NCSs), ANDAs, Suitability Petitions, Orphan Drugs, Pediatric Drugs, Biosimilars and Interchangeable Biologics.

 We also have extensive experience representing our clients with respect to Orange Book listings, Patent Term Extensions (PTEs), Drug Enforcement Agency (DEA) scheduling, Risk Evaluation and Mitigation Strategies (REMS), citizen petitions, agency meetings and appeals and agreements with third parties and vendors.
 Further, we assist with post-marketing compliance, including application supplementation, post-marketing surveillance, establishment registration, labeling, product listing, drug master files, Good Manufacturing Practice (GMP) and Good Laboratory Practice (GLP) compliance and requirements for reporting of adverse events and other information.
-When necessary, we represent our clients in affirmative or defensive litigation and adversarial proceedings involving private parties and government agencies such as the US Food & Drug Administration (FDA).
+When necessary, we represent our clients in affirmative or defensive litigation and adversarial proceedings involving private parties and government agencies such as the FDA.
 We also represent our drug clients before the FTC in advertising cases, including Lanham Act litigation, as well as before the National Advertising Division of the Better Business Bureau (NAD) with respect to challenged advertising claims.